HBalable/atd-apprentice-module-summaries/unit_11_linux.md

 -rw-rw-r-- 1 sysadmin sysadmin 8.2K Mar  2 19:49 my_archive.tar.gz
 ```

 This created a vastly smaller filer as a result.
-The gzip-compressed tar is 34 times smaller than the original, the only tradeoff being that you have to uncompress it before you can read it, which is not a major issue if these are files aren't expecting much use.
+The ```gzip```-compressed tar is 34 times smaller than the original, the only tradeoff being that you have to uncompress it before you can read it, which is not a major issue if these are files aren't expecting much use.
 You can uncompress and read them with the *tar* command too, with the ```-t``` flag to enable "browse files" mode and the ```-z``` flag again to uncompress the data first with ```gunzip```:

 ```
 ~/my_folder >>> tar -tzf my_archive.tar.gz